marsfan/xortool-rs/README.md

 ## Versioning Plans

-Version 1.0 executes the test script from the original xortool and produces the same output, and the code will be visibly similar to the original tools Python source
+Version 1.0.x executes the test script from the original xortool (v1.1.0) and produces the same output, and the code will be visibly similar to the original tools Python source

-All later versions will focus on re-writing the code to better leverage Rust, and to improve performance.
+Version 1.x.x will contined to have the same output, but will have re-working of the code to be more performant, and to leverage the Rust langauge better.